 The first week after the layoff the majority of the team put in over 80 hours.
 The next week it dropped to 60 hours, and the next week it got down to about 40 weeks.
 They naturally figured out what was essential and what they needed to get done, albeit more efficiently.

 Over time, without really tight controls, companies can grow headcount to an unnecessary level.
-Four reasons contribute to a rightsizing.
+Four reasons contribute to rightsizing.
 First, the business is contracting or stagnant, and the leadership decides to reduce headcount to increase profits.
 Second, headcount got ahead of business growth.
-Third, a new strategic direction necessitating a rebalancing of skills.
+Third, a new strategic direction necessitates a rebalancing of skills.
 And, fourth, leadership believes in periodic culling.
 To manage their “vitality curve,” the bottom 5-15% of employees are periodically let go.
-The vitality curve is a concept where the top 20% of employees drive the majority of value, the next 60-70% adequately contribute, while the bottom 5-15% isn’t adding value.
-GE, McKinsey, and IBM are example companies that actively manage their vitality curves.
+The vitality curve is a concept where the top 20% of employees drive the majority of value, the next 60-70% adequately contribute, while the bottom 5-15% aren’t adding value.
+GE, McKinsey, and IBM are examples of companies that actively manage their vitality curves.

 What are the best practices of rightsizing?

 Benchmark revenue per employee

 It is tough to figure out how many people you need for a particular business.
 Of course, it depends on the business, initiatives, and industry.
 One of the most helpful metrics is benchmarking revenue per employee with competitors and best-practice companies in the industry or similar industries.
 It will give you a proxy to figure out the approximate target size of the organization.
 KentleyInsights.com has historical and forecasted revenue per employee in 1100+ industries.

 Benchmark functional headcount ratios

 There are government statistics by industry of the functional headcount ratios of different roles.
 KentleyInsights.com has headcount ratios on over 1100 industries.